mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

 ### Fetching sample Solr documents

 If you can't or don't want to install the Islandora Metadata Extras module, you can query Solr directly to get a sample document.
-To get the entire Solr document for an object in JSON format, issue the following request to your Solr, replacing `km\:10571` with the PID of your object (the `-o [filename]` `curl` option tells `curl` to save the response to that file):
+To get the entire Solr document for an object in JSON format, issue the following request to your Solr, replacing `km\:10571` with the PID of your object.
+The `-o`  option in the `curl` command (for "output") tells `curl` to save the response to the named file:

 `curl -o km_10571.json "http://localhost:8080/solr/select?q=PID:km\:10571&wt=json"`